 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 - If you have phenylketonuria (PKU), talk with your doctor.
 Some products have phenylalanine.

 Liquid or powder:

-- If your child is on a low-salt diet, talk with your child’s doctor.
+- If you are on a low-salt diet, talk with your doctor.
 Some of these drugs have salt.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Not able to pass urine or change in how much urine is passed.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.